2019 New York Yankees season: July

 The Yankees and the Rays met at Yankee Stadium for the last time in the 2019 season, leaving just two games to play at Tampa Bay later in the season.
 The Yanks claimed the series and finished 8 games ahead of the Rays.
 The Yankees started the series with a 5–4 loss, as Aroldis Chapman blew the save and allowed a three-run homer with two outs in the top of the ninth.
 Travis d'Arnaud hit three home runs, including the go ahead one, and became the first catcher to do so against the Yankees.
 The pinstripes bounced back the next day with an 8–3 win.
 In the bottom eighth, with the Yankees trailing 3–2, an Aaron Judge two-run homer sparked a rally to even the series, capped by Didi Gregorius' fourth career grand slam.
 Winning pitcher David Hale kept the game close in the seventh, inducing d'Arnaud into an inning-ending double play with bases loaded.
 The third game, intended for July 17, was postponed because of inclement weather, so the series ended on a doubleheader on July 18.
 The first game started badly for the Yanks, with Domingo Germán allowing two home runs to start the contest.
 However, Gio Urshela soon tied the game with a two-run homer of his own, and later added an RBI double in the three-run fifth.
-In the second inning, manager Aaron Boone got ejected for rebuking young umpire Brennan Miller, screaming, "My guys are fucking savages in that fucking box ...
+In the second inning, manager Aaron Boone was ejected for rebuking young umpire Brennan Miller, screaming, "My guys are fucking savages in that fucking box ...
 Tighten this shit up!"
 The Yankees emerged victorious, 6–2.
 The Yankees took the series in the second header, with a 5–1 win in which Chad Green, Nestor Cortes and Luis Cessa combined to limit the Rays to one run and five hits over 7 2/3 frames.